-In order to ensure safe flight and testing of the vehicle, a number of precautions are taken.
+The team has also incorporated a number of precautions into our flight procedures.
+These precautions ensure safe flights and testing of the vehicle.
 The vehicle is initially tested on a steel test stand that isolates a single axis for tuning controller gains while keeping the vehicle restrained.
 After tuning the control loops on the test stand, the vehicle is tested with safety ropes and finally in free flight.
 In all cases the vehicle is subject to two separate kill switches: one in the normal flight software and one external, dedicated kill switch that operates on a separate frequency to circumvent the dangers of a loss of WiFi connection.